johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 > ~~72~~ 90 RPM like all Lightweight frames

 Misleading, RPM is gated by reload speed, not firing rate.
-See [**Reloading**](https://www.fightinglion.club/docs/the_gun/#reloading) below for more.
+The practical RPM of Fighting Lion is dictated not by frame RPM, but by reloading.
+[Testing by the Fighting Lion community](https://www.reddit.com/r/FightingLion/comments/f7ls48/fighting_lions_reload_speed_and_the_upcoming_buffs/) pegs the actual RPM as 40.5 RPM.

 With that out of the way, it's worth looking at the _actual_ exotic perk: `Thin the Herd`.
-There are three aspects and each of them is more than can be discussed in a short list.
+There are three full distinct parts and each of them is more than can be discussed in a short list.
 1. Direct hits do more damage to enemy combatant shields.
   - In Crucible, this is not in effective.
 In PvE, Void damage naturally does a huge amount of damage.
-Solar is a hefty boost over an unshielded enemy and bonus damage against Arc shields is effectively non-existent.
+Solar is a hefty boost over damage to an unshielded enemy, but bonus damage against Arc shields is effectively non-existent.
 [See **Detailed Damage** for more.](/docs/damage/)
 2. Rapid kills against grenade-damaged enemies refill the magazine.
   - This aspect of the perk is badly worded.
     - If you do damage with Fighting Lion, getting a kill (against any target), will refill the magazine.
     - A rapid kill after _or before_ causing damage with the target will refill it.
-[See **Techniques** for more.](/docs/techniques/)
+[See **Techniques** for more.](/docs/basic_techniques/)

 3. Kills always drop Primary ammo.
   - There is zero cooldown here and a single brick will completely refill your ammo in PvP, with NO scavenger perks.
 [See **Ammo Management** below for more.](/docs/the_gun/#ammo-management)